andrdegid848/movie-app/README.md

 # movie-app
-This project is related to the topic.
+This project is related to the theme of films

 Technology stack